LatifAlexandre/HuitNeufDis/back_end/API_documentation/API_documentation.md

 https://us-central1-huitneufdis-1e9f6.cloudfunctions.net/getPreparator?id=1
 ```

-### get a group of command according to a preparator's criterion
+### get a group of command according to a preparator's criterion - UPDATE

-take as get inputs the preparators name and the max weight he can supports
+take as get inputs the preparator name and the max weight he can supports

 ```
 https://us-central1-huitneufdis-1e9f6.cloudfunctions.net/getCommandPrepGroup?maxWeight=..&firstname=..&lastname=..